 Some entities are exempt from these requirements:

 New York doesn't care who presses "submit" as long as an authorized person does it.
-That can be you as an owner or officer, your registered agent, outside counsel, or a third-party compliance service.
+That can be you as an owner or officer, your New York registered agent, outside counsel, or a a third-party compliance service.
 Whoever files must have the authority to bind the entity and access to accurate, up-to-date information.

 The filing process varies depending on your entity type, but New York has streamlined both pathways to make compliance relatively straightforward.